nadiajokiman/photo-app-ios/README.md

-# randomize-app-ios
+# photo-app-ios
-[PROJECT] application using randomized method with Xcode
+[PROJECT] Using Xcode to build an application that is able to take and save pictures